 - 1. Construct and carry on a conversation covering limited topic areas, such as family and friends, places, the weather, leisure activities and sports, food and diet. - 2.
 Express compliments, complaints, feelings and reaction toward some object, event or people. - 3.
-Read, evaluate and interpret simple texts such as letters, weather reports and other news items, flyers and ads, bus, television and other schedules, short stories and informational texts. - 4.
+Read, evaluate and interpret simple. - 4.
 Follow directions and instructions, e.g. direction to a particular place, recipe, and other materials explaining step-by-step procedures. - 5.
 Use common idioms and popular riddles in context. - 6.
 Narrate an event with details about time, place, and physical location. - 7.
-Describe and compare things, places, events, and people. - 8.
-Listen to and explain radio and television announcements, talk shows and news broadcasts on limited topic areas. - 9.
 Use appropriate language in specific situations, paying particular attention to cultural considerations.

-FIL 202 Intermediate Filipino II (4)
+FIL 202 Intermediate Filipino II (4) KCC AA/HSL

-Prerequisite(s): FIL 201 with a grade of "C" or higher or satisfactory score on language placement test or instructor's consent.
+Prerequisite(s): A grade of "C" or higher in FIL 201 or satisfactory score on the KapCC language placement test or instructor consent.